 Be ye doers of the word, and not hearers only, deceiving your own selves."
 It is very striking to see the usefulness of many Christians.
 Are there some of you who know what it is to be selfish in your Christianity?
-You have seen a selfish At once we turn to Moses. | child go into a secret place to enjoy "Moses wist not that the skin of some delicious morsel undisturbed his face shone while he talked with by his companions.
-So it is with the grand occasion.
-The greatest Christ and forgiveness; but it is man of his times returning to mingle | alone, and all for themselves.
+You have seen a selfish child go into a secret place to enjoy some delicious morsel undisturbed his face shone while he talked with by his companions.
+So it is with Christ and forgiveness; but it is man of his times returning to mingle | alone, and all for themselves.
 Are there not some of you who can enjoy being a Christian, while your dearest friend is not, and yet you will not speak to him?
 See here, you have got work to do.
-When Christ found face as it has been the face of an you he said, "Go to work in my vineyard."
-What were you hired yet obvious of it!
-Well may we for, if it was not to spread salvation?
+When Christfound face as it has been the face of an you he said, "Go to work in my vineyard."
+What were you hired

 What blessed for?
 O my Christian friends! how little you live as though you were the servants of Christ!
 How much idle time and idle talk you have!
 This is not like weakened when such a picture is you have to do for yourself!
 How studied.
 "Let me be righteous, few for Christ and his people!
-This is not like a servant .- McCheyne.
+This

-There is no thorough and prosperous church-religion without familyand prosperous family-religion without personal-religion.
-Persons are the units both of the family, and of soul when He is communed with, sanctifies us person by person.
+There is no thorough and prosperous church-religion without familyout personal-religion.
+Persons are soul when He is communed with, sanctifies us person by person.